kgovers/trial_2018-03-06/spaghetti-bolognese.md

 ## Combines With

 This dish can be combined with tomato soup and bread for an excellent and tasty experience.
+This recipe also combines very well with "Jalapeno Poppers".

 ## Ingredients